 Day 2: Tabo Monastery & Dhankar

-Morning is freezing in Kaza.
+The morning is freezing in Kaza.
 Dog gangs occupied the streets.
 It’s a rush day to visit Tabo and Dhankar.

 Tabo Monastery: Tibetan Himalaya Art Style

-Phase I ca.996 : Old Entry Hall
+Phase I ca.996: Old Entry Hall

 Phase II ca. 1042: Renovation Period